Venezuela opposition takes control of Congress in rowdy session

 The Democratic Unity coalition won a two-thirds majority in December’s legislative election by capitalizing on anger over a shrinking economy, soaring prices and chronic product shortages reminiscent of Soviet-bloc economies.

-Maduro has dismissed the new assembly as “right-wing” and “bourgeois,” and accuses the opposition of preparing to roll back social programs created by late socialist President Hugo Chavez.
+Maduro dismissed the new assembly as “right-wing” and filled with “dinosaurs” and said a cabinet change first announced a month ago would take place on Wednesday to shore up the leftist movement founded by late president Hugo Chavez.

 Veteran opposition legislator Henry Ramos was elected the new head of Congress in a session in which the two sides chanted slogans at one another and traded charges of corruption and betrayal.